DIAGNijmegen/website-content/content/pages/research/intervention.md

 ## Future Vision

 The "(Perioperative) (Pharmacological) Therapeutic Interventions" domain represents our commitment to transforming medical treatments.
-We are not just developing new drugs or interventions—we are creating a fundamentally new approach to therapeutic care.
+We are not just developing new drugs or interventions — we are creating a fundamentally new approach to therapeutic care.

 By combining personalized interventions, rigorous evaluation, advanced pharmacological research, and cutting-edge technologies, we are building a future of medicine that is more precise, effective, and patient-centered than ever before.